 - Remind them that all the team should present. - Emphasise the need to look at the assessment criteria.
-If there are 4 marks for something then 1 sentence is not going to be enough to score highly. - Be specific and detailed.
+If there are 4 marks for something then one sentence is not going to be enough to score highly. - Be specific and detailed.
 For example, if you have used a parallel circuit you might want to explain why.
 Remember our discussion about resistance in the Engineering Apprenticeship. - Encourage them to make notes for their presentation.
-Show them the paper and tell them they can have 2 sheets each team.
-They must take this before lunch as we will be packing it away. - Tell them it is their presentation and they may present in any way they like make it interesting!
+They can use these notes in their presentation. - Tell them it is their presentation and they may present in any way they like make it interesting!

-- Ask teams to spend time before lunch identifying their priorities for the last 30 minutes of workshop time. - Remind them to be specific about what they will do, be realistic about what they can achieve in the time remaining, to look at the marking criteria for the product and to focus on the engineering rather than on aesthetics. - Don't include writing the presentation in these priorities, stick to engineering priorities only. - Remind them to make sure their planning and events log is ready for marking at lunchtime.
-They will not get these back after lunch.
+- Ask teams to spend time before lunch identifying their priorities for the last 30 minutes of workshop time. - Remind them to be specific about what they will do, be realistic about what they can achieve in the time remaining, to look at the marking criteria for the product and to focus on the engineering rather than on aesthetics. - Don't include writing the presentation in these priorities, stick to engineering priorities only. - Give them 5 minutes to complete this section then collect in the Planning and Events log for each team.
+Do not give them back to the students .Make sure team number is on the sheet.
+These must be sent to the Challenge Leader for marking.